JetBrains/lincheck/docs/topics/introduction.md

 ## Find the bug in the Java standard library

-You can use Lincheck to find a known bug in Java's `ConcurrentLinkedDeque`: a race between removing and adding an element to the head.
+Let's now find a bug in the standard Java's `ConcurrentLinkedDeque` collection.
-For that you just need to write a simple test:
+The Lincheck test below finds a race between removing and adding an element to the head of deque.

 ```kotln
 import org.jetbrains.kotlinx.lincheck.*